Alpha5 will allow for the following type of orders:

 Bracket (Coming Soon)

-A Bracket order has a main order, and 2 conditional orders around it (A Limit and a Stop order).
+A Bracket order has a main order, and two conditional orders around it (a Limit and a Stop-order).
 This type of order helps define an entire trade.

-For instance, if a Trader creates an order to buy at $10,500 with a Bracket stop-loss at $9,800 and Limit sell at $12,500, he/she has pre-defined their maximum loss/gain prior to entering the trade.
+For instance, if a trader creates an order to buy at $10,500 with a Bracket Stop-loss at $9,800 and Limit Sell at $12,500, the Trader has pre-defined their maximum loss/gain prior to entering the trade.